 Building a marketing script is an important step which can be taken to improve results no matter your role in an organization.
 A script for marketing can be used during presentations, when speaking with prospects, or it could also influence your website and marketing collateral.
-The following are some principles to consider when building your script.
+The following are some principles to consider when building your marketing script.

 Focus on Your Value